 - Mild mucosal thickening in the paranasal sinuses or mastoids is an extremely common incidental finding noted on head imaging studies done for other indications.
-If there are no other abnormalities of facial structures noted, this finding is not an indication for advanced imaging of the sinuses or temporal bone. - ➤ CT Maxillofacial without contrast (CPT® 70486) is indicated if ANY of the following is present: - No improvement after 10 days of appropriate antibiotic treatment - Generally this will be amoxicillin/clavulanate, amoxicillin, cefdinir, cefuroxime, cefpodoxime, or ceftriaxone - Recurrence of a treated infection within 8 weeks of effective treatment - Chronic sinusitis (persistent residual URI symptoms for >90 days) - Known or suspected fungal sinusitis (MRI Orbit, Face, and/or Neck without and with contrast (CPT® 70543) is appropriate if requested instead of CT Maxillofacial) - Preoperative evaluation to assess surgical candidacy - CT Maxillofacial with contrast (CPT® 70487) can be performed if ANY of the following is present: - Orbital or facial cellulitis - Proptosis - Abnormal visual examination - Ophthalmoplegia - Cvstic fibrosis - Immunocompromised individual - Fungal or vascular lesions visualized in nasal cavity - CT Head with contrast (CPT® 70460) or MRI Brain without and with contrast (CPT® 70553) or MRI Orbit, Face and/or Neck with and without contrast (CPT® 70543) is indicated if ANY of the following are present: - Focal neurologic findings - Altered mental status - Seizures - Concern for orbital complications - Concern for invasive fungal sinusitis
+If there are no other abnormalities of facial structures noted, this finding is not an indication for advanced imaging of the sinuses or temporal bone. - CT Maxillofacial without contrast (CPT® 70486) is indicated if ANY of the following is present: - No improvement after 10 days of appropriate antibiotic treatment (generally this will be amoxicillin/clavulanate, amoxicillin, cefdinir, cefuroxime, cefpodoxime, or ceftriaxone) - Recurrence of a treated infection within 8 weeks of effective treatment - Chronic sinusitis (persistent residual URI symptoms, including nasal obstruction, facial pressure/pain or cough11 for >90 days) - Known or suspected fungal sinusitis - MRI Orbit/Face/Neck without and with contrast (CPT® 70543) is appropriate if requested instead of CT Maxillofacial - Preoperative evaluation to assess surgical candidacy - CT Maxillofacial with contrast (CPT® 70487) can be performed if ANY of the following is present: - Orbital or facial cellulitis - o Proptosis. - Abnormal visual examination - Ophthalmoplegia - Immunocompromised individual - Fungal or vascular lesions visualized in nasal cavity - CT Head with contrast (CPT® 70460) OR MRI Brain without and with contrast (CPT® 70553) OR MRI Orbit/Face/Neck with and without contrast (CPT® 70543) is indicated if ANY of the following are present: - Focal neurologic findings - Altered mental status - Seizures - Concern for orbital complications - Concern for invasive fungal sinusitis - MRA Head (CPT® 70544, CPT® 70545, or CPT® 70546) OR CTA Head (CPT® 70496) is appropriate with these findings as well if there is clinical concern for associated vascular complications including but not limited to mycotic aneurysm or venous sinus thrombosis.

-- MRA Head (CPT® 70544, CPT® 70545, or CPT® 70546) or CTA Head (CPT® 70496) is appropriate with these findings as well if there is clinical concern for associated vascular complications including but not limited to mycotic aneurysm or venous sinus thrombosis. - Repeat sinus imaging is generally not indicated for individuals who have responded satisfactorily to treatment, but is appropriate with clear documentation of the need for updated CT results to direct acute patient care decisions.
+Repeat sinus imaging is generally not indicated for individuals who have responded satisfactorily to treatment, but is appropriate with clear documentation of the need for updated CT results to direct acute patient care decisions.